Get to know your renewable energy systems

 Most photovoltaic panel systems don’t normally store electricity.
 Any electricity that isn’t used in the home will be exported back to the National Grid.

 It is also important that heavy furniture does not block access to this equipment when an engineer comes to visit.
-Our specialist renewable energy contractor, Low Carbon Exchange, have been working hard with our residents to give repairs and servicing to all those homes.
-Their friendly and professional customer service team and operatives are always happy to help.

 If you have a new or existing renewable energy system repair that you would like taken care of or require an update on, please continue to contact our customer services team.This helps us to monitor the progress of your repair and respond to you directly.